She/Her/HersPsychologist, PhD Specialties • Insurance & Fees • Locations

-Dr. Nicoletta Skoufalos is a licensed psychologist in Midtown West specializing in chronic illnesses, women's counseling, and couples counseling.
+Dr. Nicoletta Skoufalos is a licensed psychologist in Manhattan specializing in chronic illnesses, women's counseling, and couples counseling.
 She received her Ph.D. in Clinical Psychology from Fordham University and completed her doctoral training at hospitals in New York City, including Lenox Hill Hospital and Long Island Jewish Hospital’s Eating Disorder’s Program.

 Dr. Skoufalos has particular specialty in autoimmune diseases and invisible illnesses, and helps clients manage the emotions of being diagnosed with a chronic medical condition that causes severe discomfort.
 These may include cancer, heart disease, gynecological concerns, and STDs, among others.
 She has given many talks about the psychological experiences of living with chronic illness and maintains a blog on this topic, which has readers around the globe.